ENROLL IN THE INLET NOVEL SALON TO SUPPORT YOUR NOVEL’S DEVELOPMENT–AND YOUR DEVELOPMENT AS A NOVELIST.

 Small Salon, One-to-One, or Hybrid Coaching Tracks

-SEPT-APRIL.
-Each Track includes differing types and frequency of instructor feedback to support your novel's development and your development as a novelist: The Small Salon Track offers instructor & peer feedback via critique groups of 2-4 writers meeting for facilitated critique once a month for 7 of our 8 months.
-The One-to-One Track offers personalized feedback, instructor-to-student, either once a month for 8 months or approx. every other month.
-The Hybrid Track combines group critique and one-to-one coaching session for 4-8 sessions, Negotiable.
-Details are below.
+OCT through MID-APRIL.
+Each Track includes differing types and frequency of instructor feedback to support your novel's development and your development as a novelist: The Small Salon Track offers instructor & peer feedback via critique groups of 2-4 writers meeting for facilitated critique approximately once a month.
+The One-to-One Track offers personalized feedback, instructor-to-student; number of sessions negotiable.
+The Hybrid Track combines group critique and one-to-one coaching sessions.
+Track details vary based on group needs.

 Large Salon

-APPROXIMATELY 3-4 TIMES A MONTH you'll meet to write in shared solitude to open an inlet into your work for an hour and a half.
-Occasional optional writing prompts from the workbook.
-One challenge is for the Novel Salon only, the others are for all Inlet Salon writers, including Salon Novelists.
-Schedule varies and occasionally converges with larger community Inlet Write-Alongs.
-Opt-in as you're able.
+APPROXIMATELY 3 TIMES A MONTH you'll meet to write in shared solitude for an hour and a half.
+Occasional optional writing prompts.
+Schedule varies and occasionally converges with other Inlet offerings.
 Bring your WIP & try out a prompt or just bring your work-in-progress, dig in and write based on your needs "write now."
-(Optional meeting.)
+Come for the co-writing, stay for the optional half-hour bonus follow up conversation after we write.
+(Medium priority.)

 Inlet Salon Spirit